 The Belmar Historical Society is dedicated to the restoration, preservation and acquisition of Belmar sites and materials.
 The BHS seeks to inform the public about Belmar’s history through its programs and displays.

 Incorporated on May 16, 2011, the BHS is an all-volunteer organization consisting of approximately 30 active volunteers and a growing number of members.
-We have four officers, President, Vice President, Secretary and Treasurer, along with nine Trustees.
+We have four Officers, President, Vice President, Secretary and Treasurer, along with nine Trustees.

 The Belmar Historical Society’s history museum’s opening was originally scheduled for November, 2012.
 Super Storm Sandy hit the Jersey Shore four days before the grand opening.
-Due to flooding in the building, the opening was delayed while volunteers worked to preserve the many treasures stored at the site..
-It is with gratitude that the BHS thanks the Monmouth County Archives in Manalapan for safekeeping the bulk of memorabilia and historical treasures, and extends sppecial thanks to the Borough of Belmar for their support, to the Monmouth County Historical commission, and to the New Jersey Historical Commission for their support.
-The BHS also maintains a display case at Boro Hall, Sixth Avenue entrance, where rotating exhibits
+Due to flooding in the building, the opening was delayed while volunteers worked to preserve the many treasures stored on-site.
+It is with gratitude that the BHS thanks the Monmouth County Archives in Manalapan for safekeeping the bulk of memorabilia and historical treasures, and extends special thanks to the Borough of Belmar for their support, to the Monmouth County Historical Commission, and to the New Jersey Historical Commission for their support.

-It is with sincere pride that in April, 2015 the BHS opened Belmar’s first History Museum at 900 E Street, Belmar, in the Annex of the Union Fire House.
-Visitors are now welcome to view the many materials and displays preserving and sharing Belmar’s proud history.
+It is with sincere pride that in April, 2015 the BHS opened Belmar’s first history museum at 900 E Street, Belmar, in the Annex of the Union Fire House.
+Visitors are welcome to come view the many materials and displays that preserve and share Belmar’s proud history.
+The BHS also maintains a display case at Boro Hall, 6th Avenue entrance, where rotating exhibits are displayed.